 Pedro: Once the application goes out, and state governments see the potential and impact that an app like this can have on their economies, I am hopeful that other states will pass similar laws.

 MEET THE TEAM

 Name and Title: Allen Temunovic, CEO & Co-Founder, Full-Stack Engineer

 Hometown: Originally Chicago, then I moved to Arizona when I was 12.

 Interests: I love football, working out and staying healthy.
 I ’m trying to become a successful entrepreneur and help others.

 Dream Job or Long-Term Career Goals: I have a bachelor’s degree in biology.
-A buddy of mine was at 42 and he told me to try this program.
+A buddy of mine who was at 42 told me to try this program.
 I was like, “I am not going back to school.”
 I have a book of ideas, and my buddy told me I should try to do programming.
-I looked into it, quit my job in medical sales and came out here 2 weeks later.
+I looked into it, quit my job in medical sales, and came out here 2 weeks later.
 My dream is to be an entrepreneur.

 Name and Title: Pedro Nunez, Co-Founder, Senior Full-Stack Engineer